 - a reward payment, which is a fee for the foster carers work

 Both payments are paid weekly, per child, directly into your bank account.
-As an extra benefit, all of our foster carers are entitled to a minimum of 2 weeks paid holiday or a payment in lieu of a break (additional holiday allowances are awarded depending on the type of fostering).
+As an extra benefit, all of our foster carers are entitled to a minimum of 2 weeks holiday payment or a payment in lieu of a break (additional holiday allowances are awarded depending on the type of fostering).

 Different types of fostering have different types of payment.
 The main types of payment are: